-In the summer of 2021, amid an explosion in sales of NFTs, founder of the World Wide Web, Tim Berners-Lee, put up for auction the original source code for the Web.
+In the summer of 2021, amid an explosion in sales of NFTs, Word Wide Web founder Tim Berners-Lee put up for auction the original source code for the Web.
 Even before the auction would hear its first bid, Berners-Lee, who had released the code open source at its inception and opted against commercially licensing it, would be asked to defend his decision to commodify it now as a digital asset.
 “This is totally aligned with the values of the web,” he explained in an interview with the Guardian.
 “The web is just as free and just as open as it always was.
 The core codes and protocols on the web are royalty free, just as they always have been.”

 The incident highlighted the fault lines in people’s perception of the NFT market and more broadly of the blockchain and cryptocurrency space.
-Met at once with skepticism as an overhyped bubble waiting to burst and acclaim as a revolutionary shift in finance and the art market, NFTs raise a number of questions about the future of digital objects and networks—and about the cultures that daily interact with these objects and networks.
+On one side are the skeptics who point out variously that the NFT space is an overhyped bubble or that NFTs fail on their promise to protect artists.
+On the other side are those who acclaim the new tech as a revolutionary shift in finance and the art market.
+Either way, NFTs raise a number of questions about the future of digital objects and networks—and about the cultures that daily interact with these objects and networks.